inBeat/inbeat-website/content/top-influencers/tiktok/makeup/germany/berlin/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Berlin In 2023
+title: Top 10 Makeup TikTok Influencers In Berlin In 2024
 description: >-
-  Find top makeup TikTok influencers in Berlin in 2023.
-Most popular hashtags: #makeup #fy #fyp #foryou.
+  Find top makeup TikTok influencers in Berlin in 2024.
+Most popular hashtags: #makeup #fy #fyp #berlin.
 platform: TikTok
 hits: 19
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: See the most popular TikTok accounts on inBeat.
-text_bottom: inBeat has 19 TikTok influencers like this in Berlin, Germany for you to connect with.
+text_bottom: inBeat aggregates 19 TikTok influencers like this in Berlin, Germany for you to contact.
 profiles:
   - username: "_veger_"
     fullname: >-